Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 ![alt text](https://github.com/DannyNagyAI/Code-Institute-Milestone-Project-02/blob/main/rm_teaser.jpg "Header of the One Page")

->This website was made for a fictive company named **(Real Madrid Game Finder Co)**, that needed a website to show all upcoming games for Real Madrid this season.
+>This website was made for a fictive company named **(Real Madrid Game Finder Co)** that needed a website to show all upcoming games for Real Madrid this season.

-The website displays information via a button click about the upcoming games such as date, home team, away team, arena and city.
-It also has some short information about Real Madrid Game Finder in the footer for the user to contact or get a clearer picture of the compant idea and story.
+The website displays information via a "button click" about upcoming Real Madrid games and also more info such as date, home team, away team, arena and city.
+It also has some short information about the Real Madrid Game Finder Co. in the footer, for the user to contact or get a clearer picture of the company background.

-My idea was to build the one page with a very simple usability and that also to make it easy for all **(Madridistas)** to find their team's upcoming games.
+My idea was to build the one page with a very simple usability and that also to make it easy for all **(Madridistas()aka Real Fans)** to find their team's upcoming games.

 ## User Experience (UX)
 The idea for this project was to build a API front-end website for a fictive company that is showing Real Madrid's upcoming games.

-Real Madrid Game Finder Co is interested in getting more people to find games easier and also through their own website.
+Real Madrid Game Finder Co. is interested in getting more people that likes Real Madrid to find upcoming games easier and also through their own website.

-The audience for this website are people that are nuts about both Real Madrid and football all over the world.
+The audience for this website are people that are nuts about both Real Madrid and football.

 **To be able to help the Real Madrid Game Finder Co with their needs, I had to include:**
 - A clean one page with focus on the matches/games.